 In this article, we will explore Cardano and what makes it stand out from other blockchains.

 What is Cardano?

-Cardano (ADA) is a self-proclaimed third generation Proof-of-Stake blockchain solution founded in 2015.
+Cardano (ADA) is a self-proclaimed third generation Proof of Stake (PoS) blockchain solution founded in 2015.
 It is being developed by Input Output Hong Kong (IOHK) and is led by Charles Hoskinson, one of the co-founders of Ethereum.
 The goal of the project is to create a more sustainable and balanced ecosystem for blockchain technology.

 According to Hoskinson, cryptocurrencies today face three critical problems:

 The ability to process more transactions per second as the number of users on the network grows.
 Currently, Bitcoin can process around seven transactions per second, and Ethereum can process around 15.
 Compare this to Visa, which can process approximately 1,700 transactions per second.

 The ability to interact with other blockchain networks.
 Currently, most blockchains exist in their own siloed ecosystem, which makes it difficult for them to interact with each other.